Unnathie/pong-mania/README.md

 ├── scoreboard.py   # Scoreboard display and updates

-├── design.py       # (Optional) Midline design for the playfield
+└── design.py       # (Optional) Midline design for the playfield

-└── gameplay.gif    # Demo GIF for README

 ---